-See Section 2, Dosage and Administration, for full prescribing information in the geriatric patient population.
-Because of the increased prevalence of cardiovascular disease in the elderly, cautious use of Levothyroxine Sodium for Injection in the elderly and in patients with known cardiac risk factors is advised.
-Atrial fibrillation is a common side effect associated with levothyroxine treatment in the elderly [ See Dosage and Administration (2) and Warnings and Precautions (5)].
+Because of the increased prevalence of cardiovascular disease among the elderly, initiate Levothyroxine Sodium Injection with lower doses in elderly patients and in patients with underlying cardiovascular disease and closely monitor for cardiac adverse reactions.
+Atrial arrhythmias can occur in elderly patients.
+Atrial fibrillation is the most common of the arrhythmias observed with levothyroxine overtreatment in the elderly [see Dosage and Administration (2.1) and Warnings and Precautions (5.1)].

 Levothyroxine Injection Description

 Levothyroxine Sodium Injection contains synthetic crystalline levothyroxine (T4) in sodium salt form.
 Levothyroxine sodium has an empirical formula of C15H10I4NNaO4, a molecular weight of 798.85 g/mol (anhydrous), and the following structural formula:

 Levothyroxine Sodium Injection is a sterile, preservative free, clear, colorless, sterile solution for intravenous administration available as: 100 mcg per 5 mL (20 mcg per mL).
 Each mL of Levothyroxine Sodium Injection also contains 10 mg Tromethamine, USP; 0.14 mg Sodium Iodide, USP; 6.48 mg Sodium Chloride, USP; and Water for Injection, USP Sodium hydroxide, NF and/or Hydrochloric acid, USP may have been added for pH adjustment (9.5 – 10.8).
 Levothyroxine Sodium Injection is in single dose clear glass vials.